 The Organization maintains and holds trust accounts for the residents.
 These monies belong to the residents and the Organization helps to administrate these funds.
-At year end, the trust funds owed the Organization \$54,086 (2023 - \$1,567).
+At year end, the Organization owed the trust funds \$34,245 (the trust funds owed the Organization 2024 - \$54,086).
 These amounts were repaid subsequent to the year end.